5.1 Thesis plan

 • Who are the target groups for the development work or research?
 Describe here the target group for your development work or research.

-• Work out what the required data is for your development or research work.
-How do you plan to collect it?
-Do you have access to ready datasets, and what methods have been used to collect these?
-Will you make a descriptive literature survey?
-If so, what methods will you use?
+• How do you plan to collect it?
+Do you have access to existing datasets, and what methods have been used to collect these?
 Familiarise yourself with data collection methods using the methodology literature on workplace development methods or research methods.

-• How do you plan to analyse the data collected for the development work or research?
+• How do you plan to analyse the collected data?
 Will you use statistical methods, such as SPSS or EXCEL spreadsheets, or do you have qualitative data for which you will use qualitative methods?
 Make use of the methodology literature.

 5 Ethicality and reliability of the development work or research